-Recall that for structures 5 and 6 which correspond to the same coverage arrangement within a $(2 \times 2)$ and a $(3 \times 2)$ periodicity, respectively, we found the same sticking probability indicating that for these structures the H2 interaction with its periodic images is negligible.
+The sticking probabilities for the $(2 \times 2)$ and $(4 \times 2)$ geometry structures 16 and 17 should in principle be the same since they correspond to the same coverage pattern.
+Still they differ by a factor of two.
+It is true that in structure 16 no dissociative adsorption into two vacancies is possible since there is only one vacancy per impinging $H_2$ molecule present in the (2) $\times$ 2) structure.
+On the other hand, whenever one of the hydrogen atoms of the impinging H2 molecule enters a fourfold hollow site, the molecule does eventually fully dissociate and not scatter back into the gas phase, as the AIMD simulations on structure 17 show.
+Hence, it can only be the mutual repulsion between the H2 molecules within the $(2 \times 2)$ periodicity that leads to the reduced sticking probability of structure 16 compared to structure 17.
+Recall that for structures 5 and 6 which correspond to the same coverage arrangement within a (2 $\times$ 2) and a (3 $\times$ 2) periodicity, respectively, we found the same sticking probability indicating that for these structures the H2 interaction with its periodic images is negligible.
 However, one has to note that the latter structures with a coverage of $\Theta{\rm H} = 1/2$ are more open so that the impinging H2 molecules more quickly enter the chemisorption sites whereas on the denser structures 16 and 17 the impinging molecules are rather often trapped in dynamical molecular precursor states above ontop sites.
-Apparently at these sites there is a much stronger repulsion than between hydrogen atoms adsorbed in the fourfold hollow sites of Pd(100) within the $(2 \times 2)$ geometry which leads to a reduction of the sticking probability.
+Apparently at these sites there is a much stronger repulsion than between hydrogen atoms adsorbed in the fourfold hollow sites of Pd(100) within the (2 $\times$ 2) geometry which leads to a reduction of the sticking probability.

-The H2 adsorption on structure 16 was also considered in CRC-MD simulations [34] discussed already in the section covering $\Theta{\rm H} = 1/2$ .
-Again these results obtained using quasi-classical trajectories on a fix substrate are similar to the AIMD results, since the promoting effect of the inclusion of vibrational zero-point energy [34, 47, 64] apparently cancels the opposing effect of neglecting surface recoil.
+The H2 adsorption on structure 16 was also considered in CRP-MD simulations discussed already in Sec.
+V D covering $\Theta{\rm H} = 1/2$ .
+Again these results obtained using quasiclassical trajectories on a fix substrate are similar to the AIMD